‘They’ said so. Who?

 “You must miss your job,” came the next question.

 ‘Well not really.
 I keep myself busy, reading and improving on my writing.
-I just miss the dressing to work (now I sit in my pajamas, in front of the laptop typing away), the credit into my bank account at the end of the month and the appreciation because a stay-at-home mum, is a thankless job,’ is what I wanted to say but instead I began listing the things that I was doing and that made me appear ‘productive’ in ‘their’ eyes.
+I just miss the dressing to work (now I sit in my pajamas, in front of the laptop typing away), I also miss the credit into my bank account at the end of the month and the appreciation because a stay-at-home mum, is a thankless job,’ is what I wanted to say but instead I began listing the things that I was doing and that made me appear ‘productive’ in ‘their’ eyes.
 Why?

 When ‘they’ matter